tafens/c64doc/datassette/C2Ncounter.md

 ## Calculating the counter value mathematically

-Calculating where the counter at is a little bit tricky, because as the tape spool fills up, the actual radius of it increases, making it rotate slower by each revolution.
-This is because the tape moves at a constant speed when played, and with the tape speed constant, the spool must slow down as it fills up and the radius increases.
-The increase in radius for each one revolution will be the thickness of the tape.
+Calculating where the counter is at, is a little bit tricky.
+This is because as the tape spool fills up, the actual radius of it increases, making it rotate slower by each revolution.
+As the counter is driven by the spool, and tape moves at a constant speed when played, the spool must slow down as it fills up and the radius increases.
+This increase in radius for each one revolution will be the thickness of the tape.

 Additionally, the belt and gears that drives the counter from the spool will provide a ratio for how much the counter increases for each revolution of the spool.
 The belt/gear